Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Background on Hopf monoids

-This also results in a relationship between the primitive and indecomposable elements, which can be viewed as the ``basic building blocks'' of Hopf monoids.
-The element $z\in\mathbf{H}[I]$ is \textbf{primitive} if for any nontrivial decomposition $S \sqcup T = I$, we have $\Delta_{S,T}(z)=0$; it is \textbf{indecomposable} if $\mu_{S,T}(x \otimes y) = z$ implies that $S$ or $T$ is the empty set.
+Duality also gives a relationship between the primitive and indecomposable elements, which can be viewed as the ``basic building blocks'' of Hopf monoids.
+The element $z\in\mathbf{H}[I]$ is \Def{primitive} if for any nontrivial decomposition $S \sqcup T = I$, we have $\Delta_{S,T}(z)=0$; it is \Def{indecomposable} if $\mu_{S,T}(x \otimes y) = z$ implies that $S$ or $T$ is the empty set, i.e. $x=1$ or $y=1$ respectively.
 We denote the set of primitives of $\mathbf{H}$ by $\mathcal{P}(\mathbf{H})$.
-We use the following result about finite-dimensional Hopf monoids (see e.g. \cite{AguiarMahajan2}):
+We use the following result about finite-dimensional Hopf monoids \cite[Section 5.6]{AguiarMahajan2}: